beamable/FederatedInventory/README.md

 ## Coding guide with examples
 ### 1. `IFederatedInventory<T>` interface
 You should start by implementing the `IFederatedInventory<T>` interface in your microservice.
-Be aware that this inteface also implements `IFederatedLogin<T>` because federated authentication is a prerequisite, as mentioned earlier. `T` must be your implementation of the `IThirdPartyCloudIdentity` - a very simple interface that requires you to define a unique name/namespace for your federation.
+Be aware that this interface also implements `IFederatedLogin<T>` because federated authentication is a prerequisite, as mentioned earlier. `T` must be your implementation of the `IThirdPartyCloudIdentity` - a very simple interface that requires you to define a unique name/namespace for your federation.
 This enables you to have multiple federation implementations in a single microservice.

 ```csharp